IlliaOvcharenko/reproduce-flowattack/readme.md

 - [ ] metrics all, without patch, inside patch only
 - [ ] average runs with different seeds
 - [ ] add automatic result table generation
+- [ ] check if model weights are identical
+- [ ] universal patch was not optimised for raft